 Central Office Technician Salary

-Central Office Technicians in the United States take home an average $26.17 per hour.
-More than half of Central Office Technicians (67 percent) survey respondents are men.
-Medical benefits are awarded to most, and a strong majority earn dental coverage.
+Median pay for Central Office Technicians in the United States lies in the neighborhood of $28.47 per hour.
+Medical benefits are awarded to nearly all, and a strong majority earn dental coverage.
 The majority of workers are highly satisfied with their job.
-The information for this snapshot was generated by responses to the PayScale salary survey.
+Generally, women make up less than a third of all Central Office Technicians who answered the questionnnaire.

 |Total Pay (|